Climate change in New Zealand: Kyoto Protocol First commitment period 2008–2012

-Due to its status as a developed nation, New Zealand had a target to ensure that emissions of net greenhouse gases between 2008 and 2012 do not exceed 1990 gross emissions (the baseline).
-The Ministry for Foreign Affairs and Trade (MFAT) believed New Zealand would actually be able to increase emissions and still comply with the Kyoto Protocol as long as more Removal Units were obtained from forest carbon sinks between 2008 and 2012.
+New Zealand's Kyoto target was to ensure that emissions of net greenhouse gases between 2008 and 2012 did not exceed 1990 gross emissions (the baseline).
+The Ministry for Foreign Affairs and Trade (MFAT) believed New Zealand would be able to increase emissions and still comply with the Kyoto Protocol as long as more Removal Units were obtained from forest carbon sinks between 2008 and 2012.

 In June 2005, a financial liability under the Kyoto Protocol for a shortfall of emission units of 36.2 million tonnes of carbon dioxide equivalent was first recognised in the Financial Statements of the Government of New Zealand.
 It was estimated as a liability of $NZ310 million.
 New Zealand's net balance under the Kyoto Protocol remained in deficit from 2005 (a deficit of 36 million units) until May 2008 (a deficit of 21.7 million units).

-On 18 December 2015 Minister for Climate Change Paula Bennett announced that New Zealand met the "target for the period from 2008-2012 through a combination of emissions reductions, carbon removal by forests, and international trading”.
+On 18 December 2015 Minister for Climate Change Paula Bennett announced that New Zealand met the "target for the period from 2008-2012 through a combination of emissions reductions, carbon removal by forests, and international trading".